nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 {% include information.html content="

-Edits an existing client in the FitBook.
+Edits the information of an existing client in the FitBook.

 " %}